yieldprotocol/docs/docs/FAQ.md

 ## Lending

-### If I lend, is it a fixed term or can i stop lending when I choose
+### If I lend, is it a fixed term or can I stop lending when I choose
 You can stop lending when you choose.

+### How do you calculate the Portfolio Value?
+The portfolio value is calculated as `(fyDai * APR) / (days to maturity / 365)

+### I lent some Dai, and the Current Value is show as less that I invested, why?
+when you lend you are selling Dai to the pool, and getting fyDai back.
+When you close your prosition you are selling the fyDai that you got before, and getting Dai.
+Both operations in the pool attract a fee of around 5% on the interest rate.
+If that specific maturity has an interest rate of a 3%, the fee would be of about (0.03 * 0.05 * trade size) in Dai.
+The portfolio value has already deducted the `lend` fee, and the Current Value reflects the return on selling the fyDai in the pool, which reflects the fee, interest rate changes, and slippage.